panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 ## 3. Summary

-The square brackets syntax syntax in JavaScript is the usual and good way to access items by index.
+The square brackets syntax in JavaScript is the usual and good way to access items by index.
 Just put the index variable in square brackets `array[index]`, and get the array item at that index.

 However, accessing an array item from the end using the regular accessor isn't convenient since it doesn't accept negative indexes.
 So, for example, to access the last element of the array you have to use a workaround expression: